owickstrom/wickstrom.tech/src/_posts/2017-01-06-hyper-elegant-weapons-for-a-more-civilized-page.md

 records are *open*, and the compiler guarantees that the composition of middleware is correct.

-You might wonder what the purpose of `components` are.
+You might wonder what the purpose of `components` is.
 For the sake of this blog post, let us just say that it is a place for user-defined things not directly related to HTTP.